The year is 1994. You’re in the family van, hours into a road trip. Your little sister restates the obvious: I’m hungry!

 Flash forward to 2017, when brands can find consumers nearly anywhere and at any time.
 In addition to traditional advertising, brands meet audiences on social media channels, blogs, events, digital magazines, websites and more.
 With these myriad touch points, the goal is no longer to be spotted on a horizon, but to fit within each new environment and stake a claim to a moment in someone’s day.

 Example: On June 25th, 2012, Oreo posted an image on Facebook with their cookies’ cream-filled layers decked out in rainbow color to support the one-year-anniversary of New York’s Marriage Equality Act.
-The move earned the cookie company tens of thousands of shares and likes—and further emphasized their reputation as a socially concerned company.
-It was a truly heartfelt move, because for that day it wasn’t about the Oreo cookies’ taste or dunkability, but about same-sex couples and their fight.
+The move earned the cookie company tens of thousands of shares and likes—and further emphasized their reputation as a socially conscious company.
+Had the company been stricter about altering the brand design — or not have been familiar with the value of flexibility — then the idea wouldn’t have ever taken form.

 Altering a brand design based on individual audiences and moments is how businesses keep their relevance, and how the brand personality evolves year after year.
 As brands continue to spread throughout digital platforms, it’ll be flexibility, not consistency, that allows them to make the biggest impact.
 Let’s look at a few more examples of brands headed in this direction.

 Flexible Brand Designs